LG G2 (OLED65G2) review: Stellar HDR images in a classy OLED package

 The construction uses a composite fibre material that’s stronger and lighter than the materials used to build the G1, which not only makes wall mounting easier, but is also more eco-friendly as it allows LG to ship more units in a single container.
 As mentioned above, the G2 is primarily designed to be wall mounted, and comes with a dedicated bracket for that purpose.
 There’s also an optional stand, if you prefer.

 The connections are located at the rear, with some facing sideways and some downwards.
-There are four sideways-facing, full-fat 48Gbps HDMI 2.1 inputs that support 4K at 120Hz, VRR (Variable Refresh Rate), ALLM (Auto Low Latency Mode), and eARC (enhanced audio return channel) in the case of input number two.
+There are four sideways-facing, full-fat 48Gbits/sec HDMI 2.1 inputs that support 4K at 120Hz, VRR (Variable Refresh Rate), ALLM (Auto Low Latency Mode) and eARC (enhanced audio return channel) in the case of input number two.

 LG G2 OLED review: Smart TV platform